-Multicultural Research and Training Lab
+Multicultural Research and Training Lab and Conference Information

 The Multicultural Research and Training Lab (MRTL) was organized by faculty members

 from the Psychology Division to provide PsyD students engaged in multicultural research

 a space to discuss and receive feedback on their clinical dissertations topics as